 What are gold futures contracts?

-Gold futures contracts are standardized agreements to buy or sell a specific quantity of gold at a predetermined price on a designated future date.
-These contracts are traded on exchanges and allow investors to speculate on the future price of gold or hedge against price fluctuations.
+Gold futures contracts are standardised agreements to buy or sell a specific quantity of gold at a predetermined price on a designated future date.
+They trade on exchanges and allow investors to speculate on gold’s price trajectory or hedge against price fluctuations.

 Key features of gold futures contracts include:

-- Standardized contract sizes (typically 100 ounces on major exchanges)
+- Standardised contract sizes (typically 100 ounces on major exchanges)

 - Predetermined expiration dates (usually in February, April, June, August, October, and December)

-- The option to settle in cash or physical delivery
+- The option to settle in cash or via physical delivery

 The mechanics of gold futures trading

-Gold futures trading involves opening and closing positions based on market expectations.
-Here’s a simplified breakdown of the process:
+Gold futures trading means opening and closing positions based on your market expectations:

-- Opening a position: Traders can go long (buy) if they expect gold prices to rise or go short (sell) if they anticipate a price decline.
+- Opening a position: Go long (buy) if you expect prices to rise, or short (sell) if you expect a decline.

-- Margin requirements: Traders only need to put up a fraction of the contract’s value as margin, typically around 5%.
+- Margin requirements: You only need a fraction of the contract’s value as margin — typically around 5%.

 - Daily settlement: Profits and losses are calculated and settled daily based on price movements.

-- Closing a position: Traders can exit their position by taking an opposing trade before the contract’s expiration.
+- Closing a position: Exit by taking an opposing trade before the contract expires.

 The role of leverage in gold futures